AwaNoodle/buildingAppWithDocker/README.md

 > docker rm testingNode
 ```

+For this exercise we have:
+- Created a simple Node.JS application which exposed an API
+- Added the API to a Docker Image
+- Made use of the **on build** features of Docker to reduce the amount of configuration we need to do
+- Started and used the application local to the VM and as a Docker container

 ### Exercise 3 - Container Naming and Versioning

 If we are going to produce more than a single container, we will need to think about how to version them.
 Docker lets us tag images with strings to advertise the container name and versions.
 We've been doing this already via the **-t** operator when we've been building.
 If we left this out, our image would be a user-unfirendly UUID.
 So the tag is essentially a string pointer to a UUID of our image.
 As it's just a pointer, we can also have multiple tags on a single image: